Build a site

 2. Unzip the downloaded folder to a location you can easily remember, such as your Documents folder.

-3. In ArcGIS Hub, point to the first row (the banner with an image background and your initiative's title).
+3. In ArcGIS Hub, point to the first row (the banner with an image background and your site's title).
 In the toolbar that appears to the side of the banner, click the edit button.

 Edit button for banner row